-In this guide to Australia’s National Debt, we discuss who manages its debt, its debt ceiling, how it raises loans, and who holds the debt.
+In this guide to Australia’s National Debt, we discuss the amount of the debt, who manages it, the country’s debt ceiling, how it raises loans, and who holds the debt.

 The National Debt of Australia